 In connection with the distribution, we and Alkermes will enter into a tax matters agreement pursuant to which we will be responsible for certain liabilities and obligations following the distribution.
 In general, under the terms of the tax matters agreement, if the separation and distribution, in relevant part and together with certain related transactions, were to fail to qualify as transactions that are tax-free, for U.S. federal income tax purposes, under Sections 355 and 368(a)(1)(D) of the Code, and if and to the extent that such failure results from certain actions, omissions or failures to act by Alkermes, including a prohibited change of control in Alkermes under Section 355(e) of the Code or an acquisition of Alkermes shares or assets, then Alkermes will bear any resulting taxes, interest, penalties and other costs.
 If and to the extent that such failure results from certain actions, omissions or failures to act by us, including a prohibited change of control in Mural under Section 355(e) of the Code or an acquisition of our shares or assets, then we will indemnify Alkermes for any resulting taxes, interest, penalties and other costs.
-If such failure does not result from a prohibited change of control in Alkermes or Mural under Section 355(e) of the Code and both we and Alkermes are responsible for such failure, liability will be shared according to relative fault.
-If neither we nor Alkermes is responsible for such failure, Alkermes will bear any resulting taxes, interest, penalties and other costs.
-For a discussion of the tax matters agreement, see "Certain Relationships and Related Person Transactions-Relationship with Alkermes-Agreements with Alkermes-Tax Matters Agreement."
+If such failure does not result from a prohibited change of control in Alkermes are responsible for such failure, liability will be shared according to relative fault.
+If neither we nor Alkermes is responsible for such failure, Alkermes will bear any resulting taxes, interest, penalties and Related Person Transactions-Relationship with Alkermes-Agreements with Alkermes-Tax Matters Agreement."
 Our indemnification obligations to Alkermes under the tax matters agreement are not expected to be limited in amount or subject to any cap.
 If we are required to pay any taxes or indemnify Alkermes and its subsidiaries and their respective officers and directors under the circumstances set forth in the tax matters agreement, we may be subject to substantial liabilities.